 SMSs have a high opening rate of about 98%, plus more than 90% of people who receive these messages read them within three minutes.
 You can’t compare SMSs to emails, because people don’t open their emails as much as they do their text messages.
 In fact, most people mark marketing emails as spam.

 While we can never understate the importance of email marketing, you can use it in conjunction with SMS for the best results.
+Most marketers utilize a web to SMS service for easier handling of their campaigns.
 Tailoring your texts to promote your products or give crucial updates on new developments should be a piece of cake.
 However, for greatest effect, try making your texts customer-specific instead of broadcasting cut-out texts.

 Apart from text messages, messaging apps have also made it easier for business to communicate with potential and current customers.
 You can only do so if you have a well-structured mobile strategy that allows you to engage with customers effectively.
 You can then use platforms like WhatsApp, Messenger and the likes to market your products, answer customer queries, and give updates on your latest products.